CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-group-project-video.md

  - Does the language technology support applications that use an MVC architecture?
 Is it architecture independent or is it designed to support [another architecture](https://medium.com/@pinarkocak/mvc-mvp-and-mvvm-design-patterns-82317d6efeac) MVP, MVI, MVVM or VIPER... or something else!?
 Provide some explanation of how it supports a particular pattern. approx. 1 minute

  - Create a simple application that allows a user to play a game of paper rock, scissors using an appropriately designed interface.
-Demonstrate the game and provide a brief commentary on how difficult it was to create.
-Would it be easier in JavaFX? approx. 45 seconds
+Demonstrate the game and provide a brief commentary on how difficult it was to create. approx. 45 seconds

  - Conclusion: provide a brief subjective assessment of the language.
 Did your group like the language/technology.
-Do you think it would be easier or more difficult to build applications with than JavaFX? approx. 45 seconds
+Do you think it would be easier or more difficult to build applications another technology? approx. 45 seconds

 ## Finding and Working in a Group

 You may work with anyone in the class you like.
 Your group should have 4-5 members.
 Groups of other sizes will not be possible.
-You should have a group identified by Oct.
-4th.
-If you are not in a group by this time you must inform the instructor and you will be matched with a group during class time.
+You should have a group identified by the  If you are not in a group by this time you must inform the instructor and you will be matched with a group during class time.

 Working in a group can be challenging.
 It is your responsibility that you stay in contact with your group and keep them informed of your availability and progress on tasks.